jbroll/jbr.tcl/README.md

 Tcl files that I use every day.

+  Tcl's detractors like to harp on the Tcl mantra "every thing is a string".
+I like consider a corollary of this : Code is data is code.
+Tcl is not so much a programming language in the traditional sense.
+It is a set of primitives to pass data and control execution scope.

 My code:
   * 3d.tcl	: 3d matrix transformations.
   * deadfish.tcl	: An implimentation of the deadfish language (maybe not everyday).